JimmyKePeng/Bootcamp-Repository/1 - Create a Bootcamp Repository.md

-# Clone Bootcamp Material

-After you configure your compiler for CLion, you will "clone" the bootcamp material from GitHub to your machine.
+> # Important
+>
+> Make sure you will create a [GitHub account](https://github.com/) before
+> you start.
+You can use a personal or school email address for the account.
+>
+> We assume that most students in the bootcamp have never used git version
+> control before.
+During the bootcamp we will demonstrate the basic git
+> commands you will need.

-### Create a copy of the bootcamp repository
+# Create a copy of the bootcamp repository

+The first step is to create a copy of the bootcamp repository.
+This repository contains all the code, instructions, guides, etc needed for the bootcamp.
+After you create a copy of the repository, you will be able to modify it as you wish.

 * Navigate to the
   [bootcamp repository](https://github.com/DrErickson/CS301_Bootcamp_Topics).